 Here at Bivouac we love all things luxurious and rustic, sustainable and thoughtful.
 Our site is located three miles from Masham in the sweeping landscape of the 20,000 acre Swinton Estate in the Yorkshire Dales.
 The local landmark of Druid’s Temple, an intriguing 18th Century folly, is located in the woodland adjacent to Bivouac.
-Our off grid accommodation consists of six original, hand crafted, round-wood timber frame Shacks tucked away in our beautiful woodland, and eight canvas Yurts burrowed into the hillside, resting on individual wooden platforms.
+Our off grid accommodation consists of six original, hand crafted, round-wood timber frame Tree Lodges tucked away in our beautiful woodland, and eight canvas Yurts burrowed into the hillside, resting on individual wooden platforms.
 Above our reception area is the cosy bunk barn that can sleep up to 12 people.

 On an aesthetic note we feel using round wood timber framing provides our guests with an antidote to the harsh angular structures we’re surrounded by in every day life and reminds us all, that just because its man made, it can still eloquently compliment its surroundings, as if it had come up from the ground it stands on.
-The frames for the Shacks are Sweet Chestnut, while the rest of the wood used has been locally sourced from the Swinton Estate itself.
-The Shacks are spread out around the edge of our woodland with sweeping views across the valley and moorland.
+The frames for the Tree Lodges are Sweet Chestnut, while the rest of the wood used has been locally sourced from the Swinton Estate itself.
+The Tree Lodges are spread out around the edge of our woodland with sweeping views across the valley and moorland.
 Surrounded by trees, guests can enjoy these views from the privacy of their verandah.

 An upper mezzanine with one double bed, this is accessed via a ladder and is definitely one for the more romantic, adventurous and limber!
 You can also gaze at the stars through the skylight set into each shack ceiling.